-I rarely write about restaurants these days.
-Eating out is still something I do several times a week but a restaurant rarely inspires me enough to want to sit down and tell you lot about it.
-Anyway I am breaking my fast with Spuntino because it’s simply bloody brilliant.
+I rarely write about restaurants these days but I am breaking my fast with Spuntino because it’s simply bloody brilliant.
 Nestled amongst the neon strip-lit sex shops of Soho sits Russell Norman’s latest project.
 It’s a small yet beautiful space, which Russell designed himself; on the first day of ownership he beat a pickaxe through the soulless MDF crust of an Indian restaurant to reveal glorious white glazed tiles and mosaics, slightly faded.
 Most of the seating is at the bar, the stools made in one of the UK’s oldest forgeries in Elephant, the very same which forged the lions in Trafalgar Square.
 Caged bulbs hang low above our heads; it’s all very basement chic.

 We start ordering.
 It’s small plates, just like Polpo and Polpetto, all more than reasonably priced.
 We start with crunchy fingers of smoky aubergine plunged into fennel yoghurt.
 Brilliant.
 Then there’s just no stopping us.
 The modestly named ‘egg and soldiers’ is just that, but the egg is encased in a crunchy crust, golden oozy yolk ripe for the dunking.
 House pickles were perfect, not to sweet nor sour, the fennel the best of the bunch and something I’ll definitely be trying at home.
 Lardo on toast was brilliant because it was lardo on toast (properly charred), caperberries the perfect astringent foil.
 A ground beef slider was seriously beefy, with that richness and depth that comes only from bone marrow.
 Melted cheese can never hurt, and it didn’t.